 - Gainesville Raceway

-The 100-acre City of Alachua’s Legacy Park is a major hub for sports tournaments, including the Amateur Athletic Union pickleball and gymnastic events, as well as the Sunshine State Basketball Championship, and the US Amateur Basketball Boys National Championship.
+Legacy Park is a major hub for sports tournaments, including the USA Gymnastics Men’s Florida State Championship and the USA Gymnastics Men’s Southeast Regionals, as well as the Sunshine State Basketball Championship, and the US Amateur Basketball Boys National Championship.
+The 100-acre facility was awarded the Florida Sports Foundation Mid-Market Venue of the Year Award in 2019.
 The outdoor part of the complex is joined with the Hal Brady Recreational Sports Complex.
-Teams will have access to five baseball and softball fields equipped with lighting and four other multi-sport fields.
-The outdoor facility fields offer an air-conditioned press box and seating for up to 2,500 spectators.
+Teams will have access to five baseball and softball fields equipped with lighting and six other multi-sport fields plus a brand new amphitheater.
+The Championship softball field offers an air-conditioned press box and seating for up to 2,500 spectators.
 Planners can also host competitions indoors, where they will find 40,000 square feet of space, 30,000 of which is open wooden floor space.
 Try out any of the four volleyball and basketball courts or the championship court.
 Hold your next event in meeting rooms complete with A/V assistance and concessions.

 Sports: Baseball, basketball, football, gymnastics, karate, lacrosse, rugby, soccer, softball, volleyball